 The Bank or the Company is, or has been, defending a number of putative class actions alleging claims under the federal Telephone Consumer Protection Act as a result of phone calls made by the Bank.
 The complaints generally have alleged that the Bank or the Company placed calls to consumers by an automated telephone dialing system or using a pre-recorded message or automated voice without their consent and seek up to \$1,500 for each violation, without specifying an aggregate amount.
 Campbell et al. v.
 Synchrony Bank was filed on January 25, 2017 in the U.S. District Court for the Northern District of New York.
 The original complaint named only J.C.
 Penney Company, Inc. and J.C.
 Penney Corporation, Inc. as the defendants but was amended on April 7, 2017 to replace those defendants with the Bank.
 Neal et al. v.
-Wal-Mart Stores, Inc. and Synchrony Bank, for which the Bank is indemnifying Wal-Mart, was filed on January 17, 2017 in the U.S. District Court for the Western District of North Carolina.
-The original complaint named only Wal-Mart Stores, Inc. as a defendant but was amended on March 30, 2017 to add Synchrony Bank as an additional defendant.
+Wal-Mart Stores, Inc. and Synchrony Bank , for which the Bank is indemnifying Wal-Mart, was filed on January 17, 2017 in the U.S. District Court for the Western District of North Carolina.
+The original complaint named only Wal-Mart, was defendant but was amended on March 30, 2017 to add Synchrony Bank as an additional defendant.
+On October 2, 2020, Synchrony entered an agreement to resolve the Campbell and Neal lawsuits, which had been consolidated before the United States District Court for the Western District of North Carolina, on a class basis.
+On October 19, 2020, the court entered an order preliminarily approving the class action settlement.
 Mott et al. v.
-Synchrony Bank was filed on February 2, 2018 in the U.S. District Court for the Middle District of Florida.
+Synchrony Bank was filed on an individual basis.

 On November 2, 2018, a putative class action lawsuit, Retail Wholesale Department Store Union Local 338 Retirement Fund v.
 Synchrony Financial, et al., was filed in the U.S. District Court for the District of Connecticut, naming as defendants the Company and two of its officers.
 The lawsuit asserts violations of the Exchange Act for allegedly making materially misleading statements and/or omitting material information concerning the Company's underwriting practices and private-label card business, and was filed on behalf of a putative class of persons who purchased or otherwise acquired the Company's common stock between October 21, 2016 and November 1, 2018.
 The complaint seeks an award of unspecified compensatory damages, costs and expenses.
 On February 5, 2019, the court appointed Stichting Depositary APG Developed Markets Equity Pool as lead plaintiff for the putative class.
 On April 5, 2019, an amended complaint was filed, asserting a new claim for violations of the Securities Act in connection with statements in the offering materials for the Company's December 1, 2017 note offering.
 The Securities Act claims are filed on behalf of persons who purchased or otherwise acquired Company bonds in or traceable to the December 1, 2017 note offering between December 1, 2017 and November 1, 2018.
 The amended complaint names as additional defendants two additional Company officers, the Company's board of directors, and the underwriters of the December 1, 2017 note offering.
-The amended complaint is captioned Stichting Depositary APG Developed Markets Equity Pool and Stichting Depositary APG Fixed Income Credit Pool v.
-Synchrony Financial et al. On March 26, 2020, the District Court recaptioned the case In re Synchrony Financial Securities Litigation and on March 31, 2020, the District Court granted the defendants' motion to dismiss the complaint with prejudice.
-On April 20, 2020, plaintiffs filed a notice to appeal the decision to the United States Court of Appeal for the Second Circuit.
+The amended complaint is captioned Stichting Depositary APG Developed Markets Equity Pool and Stichting Depositary APG Developed Markets Equity Pool and Stichting Depositary APG is additional defendants two additional Company officers, the Company's board of directors, and the underwriters of the December 1, 2017 note offering.
+The amended complaint is captioned Stichting Depositary APG Developed Markets Equity Pool and Stichting Depositary APG is additional defendants two additional Company officers, the Company's board of directors, and t